Text-to-speech (TTS) technology: What it is and how it works

 Some TTS tools also have a technology called

-optical character recognition (OCR).
+(OCR).
 OCR allows TTS tools to read text aloud from images.
 For example, your child could take a photo of a street sign and have the words on the sign turned into audio.

-Print materials in the classroom—like books and handouts—can create obstacles for kids with reading issues.
+Print materials in the classroom — like books and handouts — can create obstacles for kids with reading issues.
 That’s because some kids struggle with

 and understanding printed words on the page.
 Using digital text with TTS helps remove these barriers.